 The Pennsylvania Prison Society's main office is located in Philadelphia, but our volunteers can be found in every county across the Commonwealth.
 Because of our extensive volunteer network, we are able to assist people in custody all across Pennsylvania.
 We are unable to serve the federal prisons and juvenile centers.
 More information can be found here.

 The best way for people in custody to contact us is through mail.
 Our Helpline team reads and responds to every letter that comes to our office.
 Learn more here.
 At this time, we are unable to use email platforms like ConnectNetwork or Getting Out.

 No, the Prison Society cannot provide legal assistance.

 In-person visiting has resumed for Pennsylvania State Correctional Institutions.
-For both in-person and virtual visiting, family members and friends must schedule their visit online.
-If you need help scheduling a visit, our Helpline is happy to help.
+For both in-person visits and virtual calls, family members and friends must schedule their visit or call online.
+If you need help scheduling a visit or a call, our Helpline is happy to help.
 Please contact us at (215) 564 4775 or firstname.lastname@example.org.

 If your loved one is incarcerated at a county prison, access to visiting varies.
 The Society has reached out to every county jail about their policies and we will be sharing updates as we hear back.
 A full list of policies by county can be found here.

 Please be sure to have all necessary information on hand, such as: your full name, date of birth, your loved one's ID number and facility.